bagustris/octave-tutorial/_episodes/02-scripts.md

 {: .matlab}

-If we call the `figure` function without any options, MATLAB will open up an empty figure window.
+If we call the `figure` function without any options, Octave will open up an empty figure window.
 Try this on the command line:

 ~~~